leon80533/Hyper-Heuristic/README.md

 **Q_Learning.py** the algorithmn used and result

-Need to activate the py4j server to execute this code.
+Need first run the jar file and activate the py4j server to execute this code.